jcarlosmayo/jcarlosmayo.github.io/_posts/2025-07-16-terraform-azure-container-apps-with-virtual-network.md

 <hr>

 That is all.
 Once deployed, Azure Container Apps will provide you with an fqdn you can use to connect to the service.
 Something along this format `<container-app-name>.<unique-word-combination>.<region>.azurecontainerapps.io`.
-Just note, that depending on the service you are running, and on the way you are connecting to it, you might need to append the port to that fqdn.
+Bear in mind that depending on the service you are running, and on the way you are connecting to it, you might need to append the port to that fqdn.